vdudarev/stepikSeleniumWithPython/README.md

 # stepikSeleniumWithPython
-Tasks for stepik cource on selenuim
+Tasks for stepik course on selenuim